cattle-ops/terraform-aws-gitlab-runner/README.md

 ### Service linked roles

-The gitlab runner ec2 instance needs the following sercice linked roles:
+The gitlab runner EC2 instance needs the following service linked roles:

 - AWSServiceRoleForAutoScaling
 - AWSServiceRoleForEC2Spot

-By default the ec2 instance is allowed to create the roles, by setting the option `allow_iam_service_linked_role_creation` to `false` you can deny the creation of roles by the instance.
+By default the EC2 instance is allowed to create the roles, by setting the option `allow_iam_service_linked_role_creation` to `false` you can deny the creation of roles by the instance.
 In that case you have to ensure the roles exists.
 You can create them manually or via terraform.

 ```hcl
 resource "aws_iam_service_linked_role" "spot" {